Latest on EOSE — daily note, press, SEC filings & Frontier in one feed

 Sentiment & data sources

-Concrete positioning data — short interest, insider trades (both directions), institutional ownership, retail sentiment.
+Who's long, who's short, who's selling: concrete positioning data — short interest, insider trades (both directions), institutional ownership, retail sentiment.
 Mixed signal by design; both bull and bear can find supporting evidence here.

 Insider activity · summary